scidac/atom/_sources/developers.txt

     to enhance and extend present modeling capabilities, by supporting, leveraging, and integrating existing research.

-As such, the project supports numerous physics codes, frameworks and tools which have been developed independently by the fusion community over (in some instances over decades of research).
-AToM streamlines their integration, development, deployment and support.
-These page is meant to describe how to obtain and deploy the AToM environment.
+As such, the project supports numerous physics codes, frameworks, and tools which have been developed independently by the fusion community (in some instances over decades of research).
+AToM streamlines their integration, development, deployment, and support.
+This page is meant to describe how to obtain and deploy the AToM environment.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Supported public AToM installations